yantisj/netgrph/docs/About.md

 focused and optional.
 If you manage to create any new parsers or integrate with other vendor APIs, please contribute your code back.

-I would like to eventually add a GUI, but at this time I'm focussed on using the application to automate tasks.
+I would like to add a GUI, but at this time I'm focussed on using the application to automate tasks.
 In theory, it should be easy to create [D3 visualizations](https://github.com/d3/d3/wiki/Gallery) from the NGTree data-structures.
 If anyone manages to create a simple GUI or use this application to create some interesting visualizations, I'd be happy to help and would love to see the results.

-I will not be expanding the application to be a full-blown NMS, but you are free to fork this code and turn it into anything you like.
+I will not be expanding the application to be a full-blown NMS, since there are many tools that accomplish this.
 If you manage to expand the core modeling functionality and think it should be included in the main codebase, I'd like to consider including it here.

 See the [CONTRIBUTING](CONTRIBUTING.md) document for more information.

 ## Support

-I will be monitoring the #netgrph channel the [networktocode slack group](https://networktocode.herokuapp.com/) for now.
-Please try and contact me there for any serious support questions.
+You can open an issue via GitHub, or if you would like to speak with me directly, I monitor the #netgrph channel the [networktocode slack group](https://networktocode.herokuapp.com/).
+Please try and contact me there for any interactive support.

 ## Contributions